fnabinash/rust-practice/README.md

 - [ ] System Monitor Integrator: Build a CLI tool that integrates with system monitoring tools (e.g., Prometheus, Grafana).
 - [ ] Custom Shell: Create a CLI tool that acts as a custom shell with support for plugins and extensions.
 - [ ] Configuration Manager: Build a CLI tool that manages configuration files and integrates with other system tools.

-## Contributing 🤝

-Contributions are welcome!
-If you have any suggestions, improvements, or new exercises, feel free to open an issue or submit a pull request.
-Let's make this repository a valuable resource for everyone learning Rust.

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgment 🙏

-A big thank you to the Rust community and all the contributors who have helped make this repository better.
-Your support and feedback are greatly appreciated.

-## Contact 📬

-For any questions or feedback, you can reach out to me on [GitHub](https://github.com/fnabinash) or [Dev.to](https://dev.to/fnabinash).